-When incorporating gold into the design of your Mid Century Modern tiled room, you should choose a tile that contrasts with your hardware.
+When incorporating gold into the design of your Mid Century Geometric Modern tiled room, you should choose a tile that contrasts with your hardware.
 For example, white subway tile or black tiles paired with gold fixtures will create a classic look that will never go out of style.

 If you’re daring, you could try incorporating patterned or brightly-colored tiles into your design.
 No matter what route you choose, adding a touch of gold to your home will give it an elegant and timeless appeal.

 Courtesy of Fridayweareinlove